NVIDIA/NVFlare/docs/examples/hello_tf_job_api.rst

 ^^^^^^^^^^^^^^^^
 Before starting training, you need to set up your dataset.
 In this exercise, it is downloaded from the Internet via ``tf.keras``'s datasets module and split in half to create a separate dataset for each client.
+Note that this is just for an example since in a real-world scenario, you will likely have different datasets for each client.

 Additionally, the optimizer and loss function need to be configured.

 All of this happens before the ``while flare.is_running():`` line in ``hello-tf_fl.py``.